Collaborate on a shared presentation in Keynote for iCloud

 In iCloud.com on a Mac or Windows computer: If you’re signed in to iCloud.com, the presentation opens in Keynote for iCloud, and it’s added to your presentation manager and to iCloud Drive.

-On an iOS device with iOS 12 or later or iPadOS and Keynote 5.2 or later: The presentation opens in Keynote on your device and is added to your presentation manager.
+On an iPhone with iOS 12 or later and Keynote 10.0 or later: The presentation opens in Keynote on your device and is added to your presentation manager.

-On an Android device, or an iOS device without iOS 12 or later or iPadOS and Keynote 5.2 or later: The presentation opens in a browser where you can view but not edit it.
+On an Android device, or a device without iOS 12, iPadOS 13, or later and Keynote 10.0 or later: The presentation opens in a browser where you can view but not edit it.

 If you’re having trouble accepting an invitation, make sure you meet the iCloud and system requirements.